theatre-js/theatre/README.md

 ## License

-theatrejs will be free and open-source.
+TheatreJS will be free and open-source.
 We're discussing which open-source licensing model to choose, and whether to include a commercial license.